abuzarmaqsood/Sort-it-/README.md

-# Sort-it Project
+# Sort-it!
-to visualize bubble, insertion and heap sorting algoritms
+to visualize bubble, insertion and heap sorting algorithms